Estimation and inference for the Wasserstein distance between mixing measures in topic models: Inference for the Wasserstein distance between mixing measures in topic models, under the General Regime

 where

 with

 \end{proposition}

-Proposition \ref{LT_SWD} shows that in order to obtain the desired $\sqrt{N}$ asymptotic limit (\ref{SWD_limit_distr}) it is sufficient to control, separately, the estimation of the mixture components, in probability, and that of the mixture weight estimators, in distribution.

-Since estimation of $A$ is based on all $n$ documents, all the limits in \cref{LT_SWD} are taken over $n$, as well as $N$, to ensure that the error in estimating $A$ becomes negligible in the distributional limit.
+Proposition \ref{LT_SWD} shows that in order to obtain the desired $\sqrt{N}$ asymptotic limit (\ref{SWD_limit_distr}) it is sufficient to control, separately, the estimation of the mixture components, in probability, and that of the mixture weight estimators, in distribution. { Since estimation of $A$ is based on all $n$ documents, each of size $N$, all the limits in \cref{LT_SWD} are taken over both $n$ and $N$ to ensure that the error in estimating $A$ becomes negligible in the distributional limit.
+For our running example of $\wh A$, constructed in Section \ref{Aconstruct} of \cite{supplement}, for $L := n\vee p\vee N$, when $d$ is either the Total Variation distance, or the Wasserstein distance, as shown in \cite{bing2021likelihood}. }

 The proof of \cref{LT_SWD} shows that, when (\ref{errorA}) holds, as soon as (\ref{cond_distr}) is established, the desired (\ref{SWD_limit_distr}) follows by an application of the functional $\delta$-method, recognizing (see, \cref{prop_DHD} in \cref{app_proof_LT_SWD}) that the function $h: \RR^K \to \RR$ defined as $h(x) = \sup_{f\in \cF} f^\T x$ is Hadamard-directionally differentiable at $u = \alpha^{(i)} - \alpha^{(j)}$ with derivative $h'_u: \RR^K\to \RR$ defined as